albertodvp/nix-from-zero-to-something/README.md

 ## Building the Derivation (from nixpkgs)

-Nixpkgs is a vast repository that contains derivations for most of the software packages you might need.
-It's the primary package collection used by Nix and NixOS, offering a wide variety of software from simple utilities to complex applications.
+>- Nixpkgs is a vast repository that contains derivations for most of the software packages you might need.
-Each package in nixpkgs is represented by a derivation, which defines how the package is built and configured.
+>- It's the primary package collection used by Nix and NixOS, offering a wide variety of software from simple utilities to complex applications.

 ---

-For example, the Umoria package in nixpkgs can be examined and built with the following commands:
+For example, the sl package in nixpkgs can be examined and built with the following commands:

 ```bash
 nix derivation show nixpkgs#sl